AR-js-org/AR.js-Docs/docs/location-based.md

 - The `new-location-based` components.
 These have been available since AR.js 3.4.0, incorporate various bug fixes, use simpler code, and provide a thin wrapper round the three.js API shown below.
 These are recommended for most uses, though do not support all the [events](./ui-events.md) of the older components due to a different internal implementation.
 Nonetheless they the components likely to see further development - the older variants are unlikely to see further work besides bug fixes.

 - The `projected` components.
-These have been available since AR.js 3.3.1.
-These are recommended if you are having problems with "shaking" effects,  as these include functionality to mitigate such "shaking" and this functionality has not been incorporated into the `new-location-based` components yet.
+These have been available since AR.js 3.3.1, use largely the same internal implementation as the classic components, and were the first to offer projection of latitude/longitude into Spherical Mercator, discussed below.

 - The classic components, available before AR.js 3.3.1.
 These are similar to the `projected` components but do not offer the facility to convert between latitude/longitude and the projected coordinates used for augmented reality, which can cause problems for more specialist uses such as showing roads and paths in augmented reality.